2017 Municipal Election

 - Battle River School Division (public school trustee)

-- Elk Island Catholic Separate School Division (separate school trustee) (Divisions 1 and 3 only)
+- Elk Island Catholic Separate School Division (separate school trustee) (only Divisions 1 and 3 residents who live within the separate school area and declare they are of the Catholic faith)

 THINKING OF RUNNING FOR COUNCIL?